enkelprifti98/metal-isometric-xepa-ubuntu/README.md

   - [Serial console](#serial-console)
   - [Remote access](#remote-access)

-After you're done troubleshooting, you can [reboot back to the physical host](#rebooting-to-the-physical-host).
+After you're done troubleshooting, go to the Equinix Metal portal instance overview page.
+Click the "Server Actions" button on the top right and click "Disable always PXE boot".
+Then you can [reboot back to the physical host](#rebooting-to-the-physical-host).